PoPETS-AEC/PoPETS_ArtifactNotes/PETS2023/discussion_points.md

 - Should we provide some common environment for the authors & reviewers to use?
   - What should be the spec?
   - Who should own and/or maintain this?

+## Process Change Recommendations/For Consideration
+- Clarification in call as to expectations (functionality and availability required)
+- Add section to artifact review form for response to authors/updates.
+Several reviewers have been updating their review and labeling it but others have not.
+  This will make things clearer for all involved
+- Instructions to reviewers doc: include information about courtesy, types of good comments/evaluations, etc.
+- Add deadline for artifacts to reach acceptance stage to prevent too much overlap with other rounds and to prevent limbo states for becoming too prolonged

+Pre-2023 TODO List:
+- turn readme into a table of contents/guide to access other information in the repository as it expands. e.g. there could be a for authors, for reviewers, for chair breakdown
+- Make new reviewer doc.
+Include: typical timelines, reviewing advice, FAQ
+- create list of questions as they come up to eventually generate FAQ for reviewers and authors of artifacts